-JORN is controlled and operated by the Royal Australian Air Force from the Battlespace Surveillance Centre at the Royal Australian Air Force Base, Edinburgh, north of Adelaide, alongside BAE Systems Australia headquarters.
+JORN is controlled and operated by the Royal Australian Air Force from the Battlespace Surveillance Centre at its Edinburgh base in South Australia.

-Since the beginning, BAE Systems’ brief has been to support the development of long range detection capability with the original Jindalee radar based in the Northern Territory near Alice Springs as a test bed.
-BAE Systems continued to support the system once it became an operational radar that was subsequently integrated into the JORN network.
-BAE Systems Australia also provides deeper maintenance for the majority of JORN network hardware.
+We continued to support the system once it became an operational radar that was subsequently integrated into the JORN network.
+We also provides deeper maintenance for the majority of JORN network hardware.

-BAE Systems Australia has been chosen to deliver the JORN Phase 6 upgrade, which will support an extra 100 jobs within the company, and another 100 in the supply chain.
-With the federal government’s investment on the JORN network, BAE Systems will upgrade both the hardware and the system’s software and support sustainment over the next 10 years.
+We are delivering the JORN Phase 6 upgrade which will support an extra 100 jobs within our company and another 100 in the supply chain.
+With the Federal Government’s investment on the JORN network, we will upgrade both the hardware and the system’s software and support sustainment through to 2028.

 Collaboration a driver for success

-The JORN Phase 6 upgrade is supported by a large network of approximately 113 Australian suppliers, including indigenous suppliers and local SMEs.
+The JORN Phase 6 upgrade is supported by a large network of more than 110 Australian suppliers, including indigenous suppliers and local SMEs.

-JORN is 100% designed and developed in Australia with BAE Systems playing a critical role in its development over the past four decades.
-Collaboration with partners in Defence, CASG, industry and academia has underpinned the world-leading approach in delivering a truly sovereign capability.
+Collaboration with partners in defence, government, industry and academia has underpinned the world-leading approach in delivering a truly sovereign capability.

 Partnering with academia is an important part of engaging talented and skilled students early, funding teaching programs and growing research centres for new technology development.
-BAE Systems’ recent partnership with DSTG, Defence and the University of Adelaide to launch the JORN Open Innovation Network (JOIN) will accelerate this approach.
+Our partnership with DSTG, defence and the University of Adelaide to launch the JORN Open Innovation Network will accelerate this approach.

-Red Ochre Labs, BAE Systems’ hub for disruptive technology and early product development, also presents significant opportunity for further research and development into keeping JORN at the forefront of High Frequency (HF) technology and ensuring the continued development of this critical sovereign capability.
+Red Ochre Labs, our hub for disruptive technology and early product development, also presents significant opportunity for further research and development into keeping JORN at the forefront of high frequency technology and ensuring the continued development of this critical sovereign capability.

-What to learn more about JORN?
-Listen to this podcast episode where we travel to remote Australia to meet the people behind this home-grown technology and discover why JORN is the jewel in Australia’s defence crown.
+In this podcast episode, we travel to remote Australia to meet the people behind this home-grown technology and discover why JORN is the jewel in Australia’s defence crown.